Tax and Compliance — 5 min

 There are several versions of this visa, depending on your employee’s role and experience:

-• Senior or Specialist Worker visa.
-This replaces the previous Intra-company Transfer visa, and is designed for existing employees who are relocating to the UK.
-Your employee must be in an eligible role, and be earning a minimum of £45,800 per year.
+Senior or Specialist Worker visa: This replaces the previous Intra-company Transfer visa, and is designed for existing employees who are relocating to the UK.
+Your employee must be in an eligible role, and be earning a minimum of £48,500 per year or the going rate for their job (whichever is higher).

 Other visas